 Wearing diapers also doesn’t mean they can’t go pee on the potty.
 They for sure still can!
 Tell them that too and celebrate pee in the potty ‘wow!
 You listened to what your body was saying, great job!’
 (No big kid stuff)

-If you have questions about potty learning, or want to learn more about normal continence and skill development, the clinic runs a Peds Pelvic Floor Workshop intermittently throughout the year (next one is Tuesday Feb 5!), and is developing an online program for the public to have access to!
+If you have questions about potty learning, or want to learn more about normal continence and skill development, the clinic runs a Peds Pelvic Floor Workshop intermittently throughout the year, and I developed an online resource website plus e-book: Potty Learning Made Easy !

 Haylie has been practicing pelvic health and focused in prenatal and post-partum care since graduating from the U of S MPT program in 2011.
 Officially adding to her practice pediatric pelvic floor therapy in 2017.
 She has been advocating for treatment for women, ensuring appropriate and effective care throughout pregnancy and post-partum, and helping all expecting and post-partum moms ultimately brought her to open her family-friendly clinic.
 At Warman Physio clients are encouraged to bring their infants and children to treatment.
 Warman Physio has been nominated as a finalist for the 2018, 2017, & 2016 WMBEXA, is a WMBEXA award recipient of 2017 New Business Award, and a finalist in the ABEX 2018, 2017 & 2016, and Haylie was recognized as YWCA Women of Distinction for Health & Wellness in 2017, and has been nominated for the 2019 SABEX and WMBEXA Awards.